publiccodenet/SpaceCraft/Notes/README-BACKSPACE.md

 # BackSpace SvelteKit Application

-The BackSpace application is the web platform component of CraftSpace, built with SvelteKit.
+The BackSpace application is the web platform component of SpaceCraft, built with SvelteKit.
 It serves as both the host for the Unity WebGL client and the data processing pipeline for Internet Archive collections.

 ## Overview